Chethan616/U.A.C.C/assets/sounds/README.md

 # Sounds directory
-This directory contains sound assets for the UACC app.
+This directory contains sound assets for the Cairo app.